josiah-rabe/the-everly-variations/Chapters/Chapter 2 DRAFT.md

 _Don't squeak.
 Don't trip.
 Do not for anything stop._

-Every inch of the house felt different now, in that same way all spaces do when they are illuminated only by the lights of city night.
+Every inch of the house felt different now, in the same way all spaces do when they are illuminated only by the lights of city night.
 She crept past room 4; Lena's.
 Then room 6.
 Then the admin office.
 She skirted the creaky third floorboard by instinct.
 She had previously been jealous that the boys could live upstairs with the dormers windows and the simple joy of living on the top floor.
 Now, however, she was immensely thankful that the first floor had easy access to the kitchen exit.

-The fridge hummed omnipresently, as the clock on the microwave blinked 2:13 AM.
+The fridge hummed omnipresently as the clock on the microwave blinked 2:13 AM.
 The back door loomed like the end of a tunnel.
 She reached for the deadbolt.
 It clicked, and loudly.
 Too loudly.

 She froze.

 Nothing.

 She exhaled and opened the door just enough to slip into the night.
-The air hit her like a slap, humid, with the faint smell of dew and asphalt.
+The air hit her like a slap.
+It was humid, laced with the faint smell of dew and asphalt.
 No one was outside.
 There were no cameras on this side of the building.

-She stepped of the porch, the duffle bag bouncing across her back.
+She stepped off the porch, the duffle bag bouncing across her back.
 She kept walking, and she wouldn't stop.
 Tomorrow morning, she would be someone else's missed role call to figure out.